xyflow/react-flow-docs/docs/api/hooks/use-update-node-internals.md

 ---
 title: useUpdateNodeInternals
-sidebar_position: 6
+sidebar_position: 5
 ---

 When you are **programatically changing the number or the position of handles inside a custom node** you need to notify React Flow about it with the `useUpdateNodeInternals` hook.
 It also updates the internal dimensions of a node.
+The hook returns a function that expects a `string` (node id) as a parameter.

 :::caution

-Hooks can only be used if the component that uses it, is wrapped with a [`ReactFlowProvider`](/docs/api/react-flow-provider/).
+This hook can only be used if the component that uses it, is wrapped with a [`ReactFlowProvider`](/docs/api/react-flow-provider/) or if it's a children of the `<ReactFlow />` component.

 :::